pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 ### 8.10 Bypassing Login to Access PostLogin Activity Directly

 **Description**
 The application allows an attacker to bypass authentication and directly access sensitive activities, such as `PostLogin`, by using simple ADB commands.
 This vulnerability arises because the app does not enforce proper access control on activities, leaving them accessible even without proper authentication.
-Using static analysis with Jadx, it was observed that other activities, such as `LoginActivity` `DoTransfer`, `ViewStatement`, and `ChangePassword`, also lack proper access restrictions.

 An attacker can exploit this issue by launching these activities directly, bypassing the login mechanism and accessing sensitive functionalities.

 **Evidence**
-- The following ADB command was executed to directly launch the PostLogin activity without authentication:
+- The following ADB command was executed to directly launch the `PostLogin` activity without authentication:

   ```bash
   adb shell am start -n com.android.insecurebankv2/com.android.insecurebankv2.PostLogin